Worse than severely scuffed shoes or run down heels, a poorly maintained designer handbag is never in style.

 - Your bags need proper storage techniques.
 Retain the shape of your bag with acid-free, tissue paper or bubble wrap.
 Keep bags upright in your closet on a shelf.
 Don’t pile bags on top of each other in the bottom of your closet.
 Never stuff newspaper or colored tissue inside your handbags.
 The newsprint and colored ink will discolor the inside of your purse.

 - Small bags need pampering, too.
-To help keep their shape, wrap small bags in tissue paper and place in paper boxes for storage.
+To help keep their shape, wrap small bags in tissue paper and place them in paper boxes for storage.

 How to Care for Seams, Zippers, and Lining